 What is CMPA?

-The first time we discussed a milk allergy was at an appointment with my health visitor at about 10 weeks old.
-We had been going to see the health visitor every two weeks because my daughter was gaining weight very slowly due to severe reflux.
-I was struggling to make enough breast milk for her as she was constantly vomiting with the reflux, so we decided to try adding top up formula feeds to her diet.
-Although I felt disappointed about having to do this I knew it was the best thing for her.
-The health visitor advised using a comfort formula to be gentler on her tummy.
-I didn’t use a formula for reflux as we were already giving her Gaviscon to thicken her feeds.
-I was warned that her symptoms may get worse if she did have CMPA.
+The first time a milk allergy was suggested to us was at an appointment with the health visitor at 10 weeks old.
+We had been visiting the health visitor every two weeks because my daughter was gaining weight very slowly.
+I was also struggling to make enough breast milk for her as she was constantly vomiting with severe reflux.
+So we tried adding top-up formula feeds using a comfort formula which is gentler on the tummy.
+I couldn’t use a formula for reflux as she was already having Gaviscon to thicken her feeds.

-What are the Symptoms of a Milk Allergy?
+What are the Symptoms of a Cow’s Milk Allergy?